haheha24/portfolio/README.md

   - Refactor into smaller components
     - Contact pages specifically.
   - Work on deepening understanding of testing with Jest and React-testing-library.
-  - Add more visual animations and better design